Breast Augmentation and Breast Enlargement

 There are also expandable implants in which the volume can be adjusted postoperatively for several months.
-Implants can be placed either below the pectoralis major muscle (subpectoral), or on top of the pectoralis muscle, below the breast tissue (subglandular).
+Breast implants can be placed either below the pectoralis major muscle (subpectoral), or on top of the pectoralis muscle, below the breast tissue (subglandular).
 There are three alternate incisions used to place the breast implant: periareolar (around the lower border of the areola), transaxillary (within a crease in the armpit) and inframammary (just above the lower breast fold).
 It is the woman’s choice as to the incision site, implant type, and breast size.
 Sometimes, the individual’s particular breast shape and anatomy influence the choice of the best operative approach.

 Dr. Verbin will discuss your best options with you, but ultimately, it will be your desires and goals that determine the implant and incision site used for the augmentation.